B1nus/aoc23/README.md

-# aoc23 (Advent Of Code 2023)
+# Advent Of Code 2023
-Hey!
-These are my solutions for advent of code 2023 in zig.
-Let's hope I get through them before advent of code 2024. (:
+These are my solutions for [Advent Of Code 2023](https://adventofcode.com/2023) in zig.
+Let's hope I get through them before Advent Of Code 2024. (: